-Apps like Poshmark, eBay, Mercari and Let Go make it easy to sell your stuff right from your phone.
+Apps like Poshmark, eBay and Mercari make it easy to sell your stuff right from your phone.
 Here’s what you can expect from each app.

-This social-first and mobile-only app allows you to sell women’s, men’s and kids’ clothing and accessories and home goods.
+This social-first and mobile-only app allows you to sell clothing, accessories and home goods.
 Users each have their own closet where they can share items and other users can like, share and comment on items.
 When someone likes your items, you can offer them a special price and shipping discount.